-The time complexity for the Start-to-End algorithm can be detailed as follows:
+The time complexity for the proposed Start-End-Mid algorithm can be detailed as follows:

-☐ If the first and last characters of the pattern does not match with the first and last characters of all the segments in the text, then the time complexity would be:
+- □ If the first, last and mid characters of the pattern does not match with the first, last and mid characters of all the segments in the text, then the time complexity would be: O(((n-m)+1) (m-3)). - □ If the first character of the pattern does not match the first character of all the segments in the text, then the time complexity would be: O(n-m+1).

-O(((n-m)+1)(m-2)).

-If the first and last characters match, then the time complexity would be: O((n-m)+1).

-Table 2 illustrates the differences in the time complexity between the brute-force algorithm and the proposed start-to-end algorithm depending on an example where the number of characters of the text is 14 and of the pattern is 4.
+Table 2 illustrates the differences in the time complexity between the brute-force algorithm and the proposed startend-mid algorithm depending on an example where the number of characters of the text is 14 and of the pattern is 5.